-- Observe the usage limitations of radio units at filling stations, in chemical plants, in systems with explosives or potentially explosive locations. - The devices may not be used in airplanes. - Exercise particular caution near personal medical aids, such as pacemakers and hearing aids. - The NetModule gateways may also cause interference in the nearer distance of TV sets, radio receivers and personal computers. - Never perform work on the antenna system during a thunderstorm. - Protect them against aggressive chemical atmospheres and humidity or temperatures outside specifications. - We highly recommended creating a copy of a working system configuration.
+- Observe the usage limitations of radio units at filling stations, in chemical plants, in systems with explosives or potentially explosive locations. - The devices may not be used in airplanes. - Exercise particular caution near personal medical aids, such as pacemakers and hearing aids. - The NetModule routers may also cause interference in the nearer distance of TV sets, radio receivers and personal computers. - Never perform work on the antenna system during a thunderstorm. - The devices are generally designed for normal indoor use.
+Do not expose the devices to extraordinary environmental conditions worse than IP40. - Protect them against aggressive chemical atmospheres and humidity or temperatures outside specifications. - We highly recommended creating a copy of a working system configuration.
 It can be easily applied to a newer software release afterwards.